 According to 2 x 2 table, ARR = [c/c+d] - [a/a+b]

-Number needed to treat or NNT : It is the number of individuals that need to be treated in order to prevent one event.
-In the example of flu vaccination above, it is the number of people who need to be vaccinated to prevent one case of flu.
-Lower the NNT, more is the treatment efficacy.
+Number needed to treat or NNT : NNT is the number of individuals who need to be treated to prevent one event.
+In the flu vaccination example above, it is the number of people who need to be vaccinated to prevent one case of flu.
+A lower NNT indicates higher treatment efficacy.

 NNT = 1/ARR

-For the previous example, as ARR is 35%, NNT = 1/35 % = 7, which means that 7 people need to be vaccinated with the flu vaccine to prevent one case of flu.
+For the previous example, since ARR is 35%, NNT = 1/35 % = 7.
+This means 7 people need to be vaccinated with the flu vaccine to prevent one case of flu.

-Relative risk reduction or RRR: It tells you by how much the treatment reduced the risk of bad outcomes relative to the control group who did not have the treatment.
-It is similar to ARR, but given in a ratio or proportion format rather than an absolute number (as in ARR).
+Relative risk reduction or RRR: Relative risk reduction tells you how much the treatment reduced the risk of bad outcomes relative to the control group (the unexposed or untreated group).
+It is similar to ARR, but it is expressed as a ratio or proportion rather than an absolute difference.
 RRR measures the amount of risk reduction compared to a baseline risk.

 RRR = difference in risk between the two groups / risk in the control group*